erik-rosen/self-driving-car-behavioural-cloning/writeup.md

 ![alt text][image4]

 The input data is normalized in the model using a Keras lambda layer (code line 87) - this ensures that the input pixel values for the image are approximately zero mean and of unit variance.
-After that, we crop the input image to remove sections of the camera that capture scenery which may confuse the model and is not helful for navigation (trees, mountains, and other terrain in the distance etc).
+After that, we crop the input image to remove sections of the camera that capture scenery which may confuse the model and is not helful for navigation (the hood of the car, trees, mountains, and other terrain in the distance etc).

 #### 2. Attempts to reduce overfitting in the model